eroc123/obsidian-notes/Computer Science/Excalidraw/Linked List Stage 2.md

 value of heapPointer is 0
 since it points to node 0 ^d9zePTY0

-value of startPointer is -1
+value of startPointer is 0 as it now points to node 0
-since it points to NULL ^VaiLZjSV
+- node 0 taken from the front of the empty linked list. ^VaiLZjSV

 Data Linked LIST ^0eTSbkBj